 - Identify opportunities for improving a page’s rank.

 - Adjust bids (for PPC).

 4. The Writer

 Possible titles: Content writer, copywriter, marketing team writer.

-Overview: The wordsmith owns the creation of written content, whether for display ads, blog posts, eBooks, white papers or any other asset in marketing.
+Overview: While communication is important for every member of the team, the wordsmith is the master.
+They own the creation of written content, whether for display ads, blog posts, eBooks, white papers or any other asset in marketing.
 Beyond writing itself, they may also edit, communicate with other stakeholders about feedback and contribute to audio/visual media like podcasts and videos.

 - Research and write on-brand copy.

 - Pitch topics.

 - Collaborate with designers.